westoncb/ctx-pick/README.md

 [](https://www.google.com/search?q=https://crates.io/crates/ctx-pick)
 [](https://opensource.org/licenses/MIT)

-`ctx-pick` is a powerful command-line utility that intelligently gathers file contents, formats them into a single Markdown string, and copies it to your clipboard.
+`ctx-pick` is a simple command-line utility that gathers file contents, formats them into a single Markdown string, and copies it to your clipboard.
 It's designed to make it effortless to provide code context to LLMs.

 It can find files by direct path, directory, partial name, suffix, or even **glob patterns**.
 It can also extract a structural **code skeleton** instead of the full file content, giving you fine-grained control over the context you build.